Milk spilled across half of the earth. Tanks and boats held their ground, while the soldiers were toppled by the sudden white wave.

 Instead of reading it aloud, I handed it to him.
 I expected him to reciprocate the gesture, allowing me to read his card.
-But it didn’t happen.
+But he didn’t.

 “What does yours say?”
 I asked, taking my card back.

-“Oh, sorry man, you can read it if you want,” Blaine said, handing over a similar card with a blue border.
+“Oh, yeah, you can read it if you want,” Blaine said, handing over a similar card with a blue border.

 10- Tell an original joke and get laughs